wp-plugins/el-gallery/readme.txt

 Your gallery shortcodes will automatically be updated to EL-Galleries !

 == Changelog ==

+= Version 0.93 =
+* Added options to center thumbnails or leave them aligned to the left.
+* Fixed initial value of options not being set correctly upon activation and not being removed after deactivation.
+* Fixed plugin URI (in plugins list).

 = Version 0.92 =
 * Added options menu with : slideshow speed, thumbnail number switch width, togglable image links, togglable "WP Mobile Detect" compatibility.